A Timecop's Chase Around the Table: It's hard to run around a table

-$(\Leftarrow)$ Suppose that for every position~$t$,~$\modid{x}{t} = 0$ for at least one~$x\in X$.
+$(\Leftarrow)$ Suppose that for every position~$t$, there is some~$x_j\in X$ with~$\modid{x_j}{t} = 0$.
 We show that the robber has a winning strategy.
 For some time step, let $w_C$ and $w_R$ denote the vertex of the cop, respectively robber in this time step.
 We call the vertex~$v_0$ \emph{safe} for all vertices of~$V\setminus \{v_0, s\}$, we call~$v_{m}$~\emph{safe} for~$v_0$ and~$s$, and we call~$s$~\emph{safe} for~$v_0$.
-Let~$u_C$ be the start vertex of the cop, then the robber should choose a vertex which is safe for~$u_C$ as his start vertex. \begin{myclaim} Let~$t^*$ be a time step such that~$t^* \equiv 0 \mod q$, let~$u_C$ be the vertex of the cop at time step~$t^*$ and let~$u_R$ be the vertex of the robber at time step~$t^*$.
-If~$u_R$ is safe for~$u_C$, then the robber has a strategy such that the cop cannot catch him in the next~$q$ time steps and the robber ends in time step~$t^* + q$ on a vertex that is safe for the vertex of the cop at time step~$t^*+q$. \end{myclaim} \begin{claimproof} \textbf{Case 1:}~$u_C \in V \setminus \{s, v_0\}$ and~$u_R = v_0$\textbf{.} The robber should wait on vertex~$v_0$ until the beginning of time step~$t^* + m$.
-Since the edge~$(s, v_0)$ does not exist in any of the time steps~$t^*, \dots, t^* + q - 2$, the cop cannot catch the robber in any of these time steps.
-If the cop does not traverse the edge~$(v_{m}, s)$ in time step~$t^* + m$, then the robber should stay on vertex~$v_0$ until the beginning of time step~$t^* + q$.
-Since the edge~$(v_{m}, s)$ only exists in time steps~$t'$ with~$t' \mod q = m$, it follows that the cop ends on any vertex of~$V \setminus \{s, v_0\}$.
-Thus, at the beginning of time step~$t^* + q$, the vertex of the robber is safe for the vertex of the cop.
+Let~$u_C$ be the start vertex of the cop, then the robber should choose a vertex which is safe for~$u_C$ as his start vertex.

+\begin{myclaim} Let~$t^* = t \cdot q$ be the beginning of the~$t$-th time block for some $t\geq 0$, let~$u_C$ be the vertex of the cop at time step~$t^*$ and~$u_R$ be the vertex of the robber at time step~$t^*$.
+If~$u_R$ is safe for~$u_C$, then the robber has a strategy such that the cop cannot catch him in the~$t$-th time block and the robber ends on a vertex that is safe for the vertex of the cop at the end of the~$t$-th time block. \end{myclaim} \begin{claimproof} \textbf{Case 1:}~$u_C \in V \setminus \{s, v_0\}$ and~$u_R = v_0$\textbf{.} The robber should wait on vertex~$v_0$ until the beginning of time step~$t^* + m$.
+Since the edge~$(s, v_0)$ only exists in the last time step of the~$t$-th time block, the cop cannot catch the robber in any of these time steps.
+If the cop does not traverse the edge~$(v_{m}, s)$ in time step~$t^* + m$, then the robber should stay on vertex~$v_0$ until the beginning of the next time block.
+Since the edge~$(v_{m}, s)$ only exists in time steps~$t'$ with~$t' \mod q = m$, it follows that the cop ends on some vertex of~$V \setminus \{s, v_0\}$ at the end of the~$t$-th time block.
+Thus, at the beginning of the~$(t+1)$-th time block, the vertex of the robber is safe for the vertex of the cop.